fyndoc/vms/docs/pim/attribute/deep-dive.md

           <li><strong>Dimension</strong></li> Choose this option to accept only those images (from user) that meet the width and height values you enter.
           </ul>
         <li><strong>Allow Multiple Uploads</strong></li> Choose this option to allow user to upload more than one image/video for the attribute.
-        <li><strong>Max Total File Size</strong></li> Enter the acceptable combined size of multiple images/videos.
+        <li><strong>Max Total File Size</strong></li> Enter the maximum size limit of multiple images/videos combined.
 If a system has a Max Total File Size limit of 10 MB, it means that the sum of the sizes of all images/videos being processed or uploaded should not exceed 10 MB.
       </ul>
     </p>
   </TabItem>